What are scope 4 emissions under the GHGP?

 We’ll now walk through each of the scopes and give relevant examples for each type.

-Definition of Scope 1 emissions
+Definition of scope 1 emissions

 Scope 1 emissions are direct emissions from sources that the company owns or controls.
 Examples of scope 1 emissions include emissions from fuel used by their transport fleet and gases released from refrigerants in commercial cooling equipment like air conditioners and refrigerators.

-Definition of Scope 2 emissions
+Definition of scope 2 emissions

 Scope 2 emissions are indirect emissions from the consumption of purchased electricity, steam, heat, and cooling i.e. energy that is generated off-site.
 Examples of scope 2 emissions include emissions from electricity used by your office buildings and warehouses.

-Definition of Scope 3 emissions
+Definition of scope 3 emissions

 Scope 3 emissions are all emissions that are not produced by the company’s assets or the activities it controls, but that the company is indirectly responsible for up and down its value chain.
 Examples of scope 3 emissions include emissions from business travel, waste disposal, and purchased goods and services.